PhuocNghia/everfit/README.md

 I use the Duplicator Plugin to create a backup for the website.
-Below are the steps to restore it:
+Below are the steps to restore it
 --------------------------------------------
 Step 1: Create an empty database with any desired name.
 Step 2: Upload the zip file and installer.php to the server.